eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/data-model/DataModel.md

 ### The data first approach

 The data first approach appears, at first, to avoid creating a model entirely.
-In the data first approach users simply push data updates into sensiNact using the `PrototypePush` service
+In the data first approach users simply push data updates into sensiNact using the `DataUpdate` service

 ```java
 GenericDto dto = new GenericDto();